 What happens after I file my US patent application?

-Once a patent application has been filed, the Patent Office (USPTO or PTO) will send an Official Filing
+Once a non-provisional patent application has been filed, the Patent Office (USPTO or PTO) will send an

-specific to the application.
-After receiving the filing receipt, generally the Patent Office generally
+specific to the patent application.
+After receiving the filing receipt, the Patent Office generally

-does not send out anything for an average of 1-3 years.
+does not send out anything for an average of 6 months to 2 years.

 Once the Patent Office starts the prosecution phase, things move quicker.
 There will be